jlapolla/autorecurse/python3/autorecurse/gnumake/README.md

 - `make` reads the nested rule file.
 - `make` reads all other makefiles and arguments.
 - `make` executes.
 - `autorecurse` deletes the nested update file.
-The taret listing files and nested rule file are cached for future invocations.
+The target listing files and nested rule file are cached for future invocations.

 # Links Index